A Uniform Confidence Band for the Marginal Treatment Effect Function: Asymptotic Theory

 for some positive constant $c>0$. \end{lemma}

 This lemma demonstrates that preliminary estimation of propensity scores and coefficients in the partial linear model does not asymptotically affect the estimation error of the MTE function.
 The proof addresses several potential sources of estimation error.
-First, we consider the difference in the dependent variables.
-While the local polynomial estimation of the MTE function would ideally use the true dependent variable $Y_{i}-\beta_{0}^\prime X_{i}+(\beta_{1}-\beta_{0})^\prime X_{i}P(Z_{i})$, we employ the feasible version $\hat{\tilde{Y}}_{i}$ defined as $Y_{i}-\hat{\beta}_{0}^\prime X_{i}+(\widehat{\beta_{1}-\beta_{0}})^\prime X_{i}\hat{P}(Z_{i})$.
-The difference between these is asymptotically negligible under Assumptions \ref{basic-assumption}.\ref{7-1} and \ref{basic-assumption}.\ref{11-1}, noting that Assumptions \ref{basic-assumption}.\ref{7-1} and \ref{basic-assumption}.\ref{8} together ensure sufficiently fast convergence of the estimated propensity score.
-Second, we replace the asymptotic variance $s_n$ with its estimator $\hat{s}$, which is handled by Assumption \ref{basic-assumption}.\ref{as-sn}.
-Third, and most importantly, the nonparametric estimation uses the generated regressor $\hat{P}(Z_i)$ rather than the true propensity score.
-Assumptions \ref{basic-assumption}.\ref{7} and \ref{basic-assumption}.\ref{8} are essential for handling these generated regressor errors.
-The primary technical challenge arises because the estimated propensity score is a function, requiring us to manage an empirical process indexed by the propensity score.
+First, we consider the difference in the dependent variables in the local quadratic estimation.
+The difference between the true dependent variable $\tilde{Y}$ and the feasible version $\hat{\tilde{Y}}_{i}$ is asymptotically negligible under Assumptions \ref{7}.\ref{7-1} and \ref{covariate}.\ref{11-1}, noting that Assumptions \ref{7}.\ref{7-1} and \ref{8} together ensure sufficiently fast convergence of the estimated propensity score.
+Second, we replace the asymptotic variance $s_n$ with its estimator $\hat{s}$, which is handled by Assumption \ref{as-sn}.
+Third, and most importantly, the nonparametric estimator relies on the generated regressor $\hat{P}(Z_i)$ rather than on the true propensity score.
+We therefore treat it as an infinite-dimensional nuisance component depending on $Z$ rather than as a conventional generated covariate.
+Assumption \ref{7} and \ref{8} ensure that the estimation error in $\hat{P}(Z_i)$ is sufficiently well behaved so that the MTE estimator can be analyzed as an empirical process indexed by the propensity score.

 Define

 and

 By Lemma \ref{lemma1}, we have